IPvSean/2020hometownhope/README.md

-# F3 Churham Gives

-Pick a local F3 Churham to donate to below:
+# Pick a local F3 Churham to donate to below

 <table>
   <tr>